sazzer/mire/docs/characters.md

 Thus the lack of any particular skill means that it can still be used, but significantly underpowered.
 The more ability in similar skills, the better this will be.

-All Skills are associated with one or more Abilities.
-When performing skill checks, the average of these ability scores are used as well as the skill level.
+All Skills are associated with one or more Stats.
+When performing skill checks, the average of these stat scores are used as well as the skill level.
 For example, Longsword might only depend on Strength, whereas Intimidation might depend on both Strength and Charisma.

 ### Side Note - Character Level